Cardiff Local Nature Partnership Scheme

 Wildflower Meadow in Cardiff © Jamie Robins

-The Cardiff Local Nature Partnership (LNP) scheme will engage residents, communities, schools, and other organisations across the city to create positive outcomes for pollinators.
-It will develop an action plan to introduce pollinator-friendly land management practices and help invertebrates through the Cardiff Nature Recovery Action Plan (NRAP).
-As part of their LNP funding, Cardiff Council are funding a part-time Buglife Conservation Officer to deliver action for pollinators across the city.
+The Cardiff Local Nature Partnership (LNP) scheme engaged residents, communities, schools, and other organisations across the city to create positive outcomes for pollinators.
+Cardiff Council funded a part-time Buglife Conservation Officer to deliver action for pollinators and help to develop the Cardiff Nature Recovery Action Plan (NRAP).

 View more information